Naples, Long Beach: Overlook Park

 Known locally as Naples Plaza.
 This small bay front park is a tear-drop shaped strip of land stretching from the west end of Corso di Napoli and terminating at the east end of Corso di Oro.
-It has a few park benches with a view of Seal Beach as well as Los Alamitos Bay.
+It has a few park benches with a view of Seal Beach as well as Alamitos Bay.

 La Bella Fontana di Napoli

 In the middle of Naples Island, a small park is located that includes benches, bay views only a block away, and grass centered around an elegant, three-tiered circular fountain.
 It was originally named "Circle Park Naples" in 1933, and renamed in 1934 to "Bella Flora Park."
 In 1971, the park was given its current name "La Bella Fontana di Napoli".
-A well-liked place for a picnic that is a short distance from the Los Alamitos Bay walkways and views.
+A well-liked place for a picnic that is a short distance from the Alamitos Bay walkways and views.

 Education

 Naples residents are zoned to Long Beach Unified School District schools: